 The maids are often dressed in a combination of french maid-styled uniforms in attempt to look "moe".
 They also behave in a "cute" and "moe" manner.
 Sometimes, the maid outfit is augmented with cat or bunny ears.
 At maid cafes, most service staff members are female, and male jobs are typically limited to bar-backing and janitorial duties.

-(耳かき Mimikaki), a foot or hand massage, or a photography session (the customer typically rents time in a studio during which he can tell a maid which costume to wear and how to pose).
+Recently, with the maid cafe scene booming, additional related services have become popular.
+These include ear cleaning (耳かき Mimikaki), a foot or hand massage, or a photography session (the customer typically rents time in a studio during which he can tell a maid which costume to wear and how to pose).
 Not only can you take pictures with the maids but also, certain cafe's have special performances.
 With the new game consoles, some cafes also have gaming time when you can ask your favourite maid to play with you but there are also traditional games such as "Jankenpon" (じゃんけんぽん)), which is rock paper scissors.
 Akihabara even features a "maid megane" (maid optician).

 In imouto (younger sister) cafés, waitresses in uniform role play as the customer's fantasy younger sister.
 Similar to maid cafes, when a customer enters an imouto café, the "younger sisters" typically give an extraordinarily friendly greeting, such as "Welcome home, older brother / older sister!" (お帰り、お兄ちゃん/お姉ちゃん!
 Okaeri, oniichan / oneechan), dropping the Japanese honorifics keigo from speech (extremely unusual for waitstaff in Japan).